-Table 4.11: Remote Provisioning Extended Scan Start Timeout field values
+The ADTypeFilterCount field identifies number of AD types listed in the ADTypeFilter field.

+If present, the ADTypeFilter is a list of AD types that the client is requesting.
+The ADTypeFilter shall not contain the Shortened Local Name AD Type, the Incomplete List of 16-bit Service UUIDs AD Type, the Incomplete List of 32-bit Service UUIDs AD Type, or the Incomplete List of 128-bit Service UUIDs AD Type.

-The ADTypeFilter is a zero-terminated list of up to 5 AD types that the client is requesting.
-If the ADTypeFilter field contains the Complete Local Name AD Type, the client is requesting either the Complete Local Name or the Shortened Local Name, whichever is included in advertising data or scan response data of the unprovisioned device.
+Note: If the ADTypeFilter field contains the Complete Local Name AD Type, the client is requesting either the Complete Local Name or the Shortened Local Name.

 If present, the UUID field identifies the Device UUID of the unprovisioned device for which additional information is requested (see Section 4.4.5.3).
 If the UUID field is absent, the request retrieves information about the Remote Provisioning Server (see Section 4.4.5.5.2.1).
 In the latter case, the Remote Provisioning Server ignores the Timeout field value.

+The Timeout field indicates how long the Remote Provisioning Client requests the Remote Provisioning Server to collect information about the unprovisioned device identified by the UUID.
+Table 4.11 defines the values for the Timeout field.